|Smoked Tuna with Fresh-Horseradish Cream, Pink Pepper and Herbs.|

 250 g cold-smoked tuna, or similar smoked fish

-one baby leek, finely sliced on the diagonal
+one baby leek, very finely sliced on the diagonal

 a handful of baby herb leaves: thyme, sage, dill and parsley